PORTABLE COMPUTING DEVICES

 Administrative Rule Adopted by Office of Management and Finance Pursuant to Rule-Making Authority

 Portable computing devices are increasingly powerful and affordable.
-Their small size and functionality make these devices a desirable replacement for traditional desktop and laptop computers in a wide number of applications.
+Their small size and functionality make these devices a desirable replacement for traditional desktop computers in a wide number of applications.
 However, these devices' portability may increase the security risks to organizations using such devices.

-This policy covers all portable computing devices (laptops, Smartphones, tablet computers, etc.) owned, maintained and operated by the City.
+This policy covers all portable computing devices (laptops, smartphones, tablet computers, etc.) owned, maintained and operated by the City.

 • Only BTS approved portable computing devices may be used to access City information systems.
 The BTS Support Center Manager shall determine the approved devices in consultation with the Information Security Manager.

-• Where technically feasible, portable computing devices 1) shall comply with BTS Administrative Rules including, but not limited to, network access, remote network access, user and administrative passwords and 2) have a BTS approved anti-malware product and personal firewall operational at all times to prevent propagation of malicious code (viruses, trojans, worms, etc.).
+• Where technically feasible, portable computing devices 1) shall comply with BTS Administrative Rules including, but not limited to, network access, remote network access, user and administrative passwords and 2) have a BTS approved anti-malware product and personal firewall operational at all times to prevent propagation of malicious software (viruses, trojans, worms, etc.).

 • Portable computing devices that can not support BTS Administrative Rule 2.05 User and Administrative Passwords shall be required at a minimum to implement a four-digit PIN with a fifteen minute inactivity lockout.